lildude/HB-Cumulus/README.txt

       <!-- hb-cumulus -->

-      This tag is NOT case sensitive, so don’t worry too much about the case or spacing.
+      This tag is NOT case sensitive, so don't worry too much about the case or spacing.
 So long as you have all of the above characters in that order, it should display.

    2. In ANY theme file: